-- ► There are several ways to suppress microorganisms like: - ▶ 1- Addition of some suppressive materials to the medium like: - ▶ The addition of certain dyes e.g. crystal violet, methylene blue, and basic fuchsine which inhibit the growth of G +ve bacteria without affecting the G -ve growth.
-The addition of certain antibiotics e.g. cycloheximide which inhibits the growth of saprophytic fungi and allows the growth of fungi that have medical important like the Dermatophytes when it is added to Sabouraud agar. - ▶ 2- By manipulation of certain growth conditions according to the growth conditions of the desirable species e.g. temperature, aeriation, and pH. - ► MacConkey agar (selective differential media for gram negative bacteria) - ► Sugar : Lactose - PH-indicator: Neutral red - ► The inhibitor for gram positive bacteria : crystal violet - ► The inhibitor for non-enteric bacteria : bile salt - ► Lactose fermenter = pink colony - ► Lactose non fermenter = pale colony
+- ► There are several ways to suppress microorganisms like: - ► 1- Addition of some suppressive materials to the medium like: - ► The addition of certain dyes e.g. crystal violet, methylene blue, and basic fuchsine which inhibit the growth of G +ve bacteria without affecting the G -ve growth.
+The addition of certain antibiotics e.g. cycloheximide which inhibits the growth of saprophytic fungi and allows the growth of fungi that have medical important like the Dermatophytes when it is added to Sabouraud agar. - ► 2- By manipulation of certain growth conditions according to the growth conditions of the desirable species e.g. temperature, aeriation, and pH. - ► MacConkey agar (selective differential media for gram negative bacteria) - ► Sugar : Lactose - ▶ PH-indicator: Neutral red - ► The inhibitor for gram positive bacteria : crystal violet - ► The inhibitor for non-enteric bacteria : bile salt - ► Lactose fermenter = pink colony - ► Lactose non fermenter = pale colony

 - ▶ Principle of MacConkey Agar: MacConkey agar is considered as a suppressive selective medium it permits the growth of Gr-ve enteric bacteria and inhibits the growth of Gr+ve non-enteric bacteria.
-The selective action of this medium is attributed to the (crystal violet) which inhibits the Gr+ve bacteria, also the medium contains (bile salts) that inhibit non-enteric bacteria and both (crystal violet and bile salts) do not affect the growth of enteric Gr-ve bacteria because these bacteria is adaptable to live with the presence of bile salts in the intestine. - Note: Many reagents or indicators are added to differential media to differentiate between different bacterial species that grow on same media.
-Usually, these reagents are dyes which detect the changes in the media acidity that result from microbial metabolic activity, the changing in acidity manifested by changes in the dye color.
-Thus, these reagents or dyes are called as pHindicators.
+The selective action of this medium is attributed to the (crystal violet) which inhibits the Gr+ve bacteria, also the medium contains (bile salts) that inhibit non-enteric bacteria and both (crystal violet and bile salts) do not affect the growth of enteric Gr-ve bacteria because these bacteria is adaptable to live with the presence of bile salts in the intestine. - Note: Many reagents or indicators are added to differential media to differentiate between different bacterial species that grow on same media. the changing in acidity manifested by changes in the dye color.
+Thus, these reagents or dyes are called as pH- indicators.

 - ► Mannitol salt agar (selective differential media for gram positive bacteria :Staphylococcus spp)

-- ▶ Sugar: Mannitol
+- ► Sugar: Mannitol

 - ► The inhibitor for gram positive & negative bacteria = Nacl 7.5%

 - ► PH-indicator: phenol red

 - ► Mannitol fermenter = yellow colony

 - ► Mannitol non fermenter = red colony